 DVR-Scan is completely free software, and can be downloaded from the links below.
 See the license and copyright information page for details.
 If you have trouble running DVR-Scan, ensure that you have all the required dependencies listed on the Installing & Updating page.

-Important: DVR-Scan v1.4 is the last release that is compatible with both Python 2 and 3.
-Starting with v1.5, the minimum required Python version will be 3.6.
+Important: The minimum required Python version for DVR-Scan is now 3.7.
+DVR-Scan v1.4 was the last release compatible with both Python 2 and 3.

 Download and Installation